 - Debit card and ATM networks.
 In order to allow for access to your cash a transaction account will include a debit card that allows for withdrawals at ATMs around Australia.
 Look at the ATM network of the bank to check how many you will have access to.
+Check if there is a fee for withdrawing cash at an ATM outside of your banks network.
+Many banks today will allow anyone to use their ATMs for free, but some still do charge you for this.
 Some provide you with a debit card that is backed by a major credit card logo.
 These will allow you to make purchases over the counter, online and over the phone the same way you use cash.

 - International transactions.
 Larger banks with an international presence can provide you with certain services while overseas, including cash withdrawals at an ATM.
 Check the fees for international money transfers, overseas purchases and currency conversion when looking at different transaction accounts.

 Can I rent an ATM for my business?
 If so, how?

 Yes, there are numerous companies in Australia that allow for you to lease or even buy an ATM for your business.
 Many work by sharing a percentage of the transaction earnings with you.
 Alternatively, you can contact an Australian bank, as many will pay you to have their ATM on your premises.

 There are several features to consider when weighing up the pros and cons of banks, including: